-Bravo grew up in Dallas, Texas, received her BA in Painting and Drawing at the University of Dallas, and received her MFA in the Program of Art at CalArts in 2006.
-Bravo’s work has been selected to show in international and national group exhibitions in Goods to Declare in Tel Aviv, Israel (2006); two Mexicali Biennials (2006 and 2013) in Mexicali and Monterrey, Mexico; Here, There, and Beyond (2010) Dallas Contemporary in Dallas, Texas; Unpopular Inbetween (2012) Williams College Museum of Art, Williamstown, Massachusetts; Ejercicio del Diálogo #1, Casa Vecina, Mexico City, and she recently was selected as the 2015 artist-in-residence at the San Diego Art Institute.
+Bravo grew up in Dallas, Texas where she received her BA in Painting and Drawing from the University of Dallas, and went on to receive her MFA in the Program of Art at California Institute of the Arts (CalArts) in 2006.
+Bravo’s work has been selected to show in international and national group exhibitions in Goods to Declare in Tel Aviv, Israel (2006); two Mexicali Biennials (2006 and 2013) in Mexicali and Monterrey, Mexico; Here, There, and Beyond (2010) Dallas Contemporary in Dallas, Texas; Unpopular In Between (2012) Williams College Museum of Art, Williamstown, Massachusetts; Ejercicio del Diálogo #1, Casa Vecina, Mexico City; and her work was recently selected for a group exhibition in Mexico City at Museo del Arte Carrillo Gil.